v-nleaver/Hololens/hololens/hololens-troubleshooting.md

 ## **Fixed** - OneDrive doesn't automatically upload pictures

 The OneDrive app for HoloLens doesn't support automatic camera upload for work or school accounts.
-This **known issue** has been fixed.
+This **known issue** is fixed.
 For more information on automatically uploading your mixed reality photos and videos for work or school account, see [Share your mixed reality photos and videos](holographic-photos-and-videos.md#share-your-mixed-reality-photos-and-videos).

 Workarounds before the fix: